 Most organisations have a lot of private repositories, for which different team members will have various access access (read & write) permissions.
 However, due to how Github OAuth works, when syncing your company's Github account to Kyso, you currently have to authorise access to all repositories belonging to the organisation.
-This is not ideal as companies don't want to authorise all repositories for a localised use-case, just to grant access to a single repo where their Kyso posts are hosted.
+This is not ideal as companies don't want to authorise all repositories for a localised use-case, just to grant access to a single repository where their Kyso posts are hosted.

 To grant limited access for a specific user to just the repositories on which posts to be imported to Kyso are hosted, our recommendation is to to create a new user and then add that user as an admin on that repository, such that when this user connects their Github account to Kyso, only repositories to which the new user has access can be synced.